studio24/mamp-php/README.md

 composer install
 ```

+## MAMP

+In the _PHP_ section ensure the option _Make this version available in the command line_ is not selected.

 ## bash_profile
-Make sure you don't already have a custon PHP version set in your `~/.bash_profile` file, for example `/Applications/MAMP/bin/php/php7.1.8/bin/php`
+Make sure you don't already have a custon PHP version set in your `~/.bash_profile` file, for example `/Applications/MAMP/bin/php/php7.1.8/bin/php`.

-MAMP's default functionality saves paths in `~/.profile` which if you don't want to use MAMP to manange CLI paths you will need to remove.

 ## License